How to write a great CV

 These CV tips will help you to impress recruiters:

-4. There is no required format, so don't worry if your CV looks different from others you've seen.
-If anything, it will help you to make your CV stand out!
-New formats such as infographic CVs are becoming more popular in design industries, but keep it simple, and don't go overboard using things such as watermarks and elaborate borders.
+- There is no required format, so don't worry if your CV looks different from others you've seen.
+If anything, it will help make your CV stand out!
+New formats such as infographic CVs are becoming more popular in design industries, but keep it simple.
+There's no need to go overboard using things like watermarks and elaborate borders.

 Free CV review